-Today is a historic day in Boston history.
+Today is an historic day in Boston history.
 Thirteen years ago tonight, under a lunar eclipse in St. Louis, Missouri, the Boston Red Sox won their first World Series in eighty-six years.
-If you’ve been reading this blog since the beginning, following me on Twitter, or reading my columns on WTP Sports, you know that I’m an obsessive, intense, proud Red Sox super-fan.
+If you’ve been reading this blog since the beginning, following me on Twitter, or reading my columns, you know that I’m an obsessive, intense, proud Red Sox super-fan.
 But what you don’t know, what I’m going to admit to you today, on the 13th anniversary of the 2004 World Series victory, is that on this night, during perhaps the most incredible game in our franchise’s history, I was asleep.

 Yup.
 You read that correctly.
 Slept right through the lunar eclipse, Damon’s homer, DLowe becoming the only pitcher in MLB history to pitch the clinching game in three consecutive postseason series, Foulke making that last out, and Joe Buck shouting, “BACK TO FOULKE, Red Sox fans have longed to hear it: the Boston Red Sox are Champions of the World!”
 And yes, typing out that quote, I just burst into tears; I cry every time I hear him saying it in my head.
 I hope I always will.